 A mark (tilak) on the forehead and ear are identification marks of the Brahmin Bairagi.

 What are their beliefs?
 The Bairagi people practice Hinduism, the ancient religion of India.
 Hinduism is a catch-all phrase for the local religions of South Asia, so it is very diverse.
 A proper Bairagi is one whose principal deity is either the preserver god Vishnu or any of his incarnations, like Rama and Krishna.
 They worship Gouranga as their family deity.

 At the popular level, Hindus worship and serve the gods of the Hindu pantheon.
 They visit Hindu temples and offer prayers, food, flowers, and incense to their gods in hopes of gaining protection and benefits.
 They do not have a personal or familial relationship with their gods as Christians do.
 There are other Hindus who are much more philosophical, especially among Brahmins like the Bairagi.

 Almost all Hindus participate in yearly celebrations like Holi, the festival of colors and the start of spring / Diwali, the festival of lights / Navratri, the celebration of autumn / and Rama Navami, Rama's birthday.

-Outreach Ideas Much sustained, focused prayer is needed to prepare the hearts of the Bairagi community to understand and receive the good news of Jesus of Nazareth.
+What are their needs?
+The spiritual pride of the Brahmins can often keep them from coming to Christ.
+To follow Christ is to risk disturbing family harmony within this Hindu community.
+Much sustained, focused prayer is needed to prepare the hearts of the Bairagi community to understand and receive the good news of Jesus of Nazareth.